flemm0/PM_566/03-assignment/README.md

 | prostate cancer | treatment    |  926 |
 | prostate cancer | disease      |  652 |

 2. Tokenize the abstracts into bigrams.
-Find the 10 most common bigram and visualize them with ggplot2.
+Find the 10 most common bigrams and visualize them with ggplot2.

 ``` r